KDugg84/CI-eGrub-MS4-GP/README.md

   * Allow staff to tally both orders and revenue for that particular day.

     * The restuarant app has two bootstrap cards displaying both total orders and the total revenue for a particular day.

+### Manual Testing

+* All throughout the development process as previously mentioned each page was consistently checked to make sure that they responded correctly to the various default breakpoints built into Chrome Developer Tools.

+* The logo was clicked in each page to make sure that it was correctly linked to the home page.

+* Each navigation bar link on each page was clicked to verify that it not only worked but took you to the correct page.

+### Further Testing

+* All pages that make up the website/application were tested using Chrome Developer Tools to check for responsivness at the various different breakpoints to see how the site would react to being viewed on different devices.

+* The website was viewed on various different devices such as Desktop, Laptop, Google Nexus 7 tablet and my Blackview BV6000 Android phone.

+* Friends and family members were asked to review the site to highlight any bugs or user experience issues.